lwd17/Enhanced-EAE/README.md

 ## Notice
 Notice that all the models above should strictly follow our multi-step training method described in Methodology section in the paper.

-During our training process, we present two speakers' data in each folder, denoting Spk1 and Spk2.
-To be clearer, Spk1 refers to SSB0603 and Spk2 refers to SSB0057 in AISHELL-3 dataset.

 For more details, you can refer to our paper and project page.